 The major responsibility for maintaining standards of intellectual integrity rests with individual scholars and with the departments in which they work.
-Accordingly, it is incumbent upon faculty members to exercise active leadership in their supervisory roles in mentoring, collaborating with, or directing junior colleagues, staff, or students.
+Accordingly, it is

+IUPUI Supplement to the Indiana University Academic Handbook Approved May 4, 2010 incumbent upon faculty members to exercise active leadership in their supervisory roles in mentoring, collaborating with, or directing junior colleagues, staff, or students.